syncfusion-content/blazor-docs/blazor/in-place-editor/accessibility.md

 ---
 layout: post
-title: Keyboard Shortcuts | Syncfusion
+title: Accessibility in Blazor In-place Editor Component | Syncfusion
-description: Checkout and learn here all about keyboard shortcuts in Syncfusion Blazor Splitter component and more.
+description: Checkout and learn here all about keyboard shortcuts in Syncfusion Blazor In-place Editor component and more.
 platform: Blazor
-control: Splitter
+control: In-place Editor
 documentation: ug
 ---

-# Accessibility in Blazor Splitter Component
+# Accessibility in Blazor Inplace editor component

-The Splitter component followed the accessibility guidelines and standards, including [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles) that are commonly used to evaluate accessibility.
+The Inplace editor component followed the accessibility guidelines and standards, including [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles) that are commonly used to evaluate accessibility.

-The accessibility compliance for the Splitter component is outlined below.
+The accessibility compliance for the Inplace editor component is outlined below.

 | Accessibility Criteria | Compatibility |
 | -- | -- |